All Episodes

 Match.

-You know what we should do with Spencer Tillman.
+You know what we should do with Spencer Tillman?

 We're way behind.

-All right, the Attorney General, Jeff Sessions next.
+All right, the Attorney General, Jeff Sessions, next.

-Rush Limbaugh's coming up later this week.
+Rush Limbaugh is coming up later this week.

-We're really excited Russia's going to do the show.
+Rush is going to do the show.

 His return to Fox News tonight on Hannity, 9 Eastern.